 Compliance training was conducted with respect to 5 Insurance/brokers in and 5 Banks in February 2013.
 33. Legal persons - beneficial owners PC There are inadequacies and lack of transparency in collating and maintaining accurate information which negatively affects access to beneficial information Minor shortcoming in the transparency of trust deeds.
 Registered agents have to be compelled by court order to comply even at onsite visit by FSSU.
 Minor shortcoming in the transparency of trust deeds.
 Registered agents have to be compelled by court order to comply even at onsite visit by FSSU.
-The St. Lucian authorities may wish to adopt the following measures: viii.
-Adequate training for the staff on AML/CFT measures ix.
-Adequate database that allows for timely and easy verifications of type, nature and ownership and control of legal persons and custome identification data. x.
-Recruitment of additional staff with the requisite qualifications, training and expertise or experience in handling corporate matters. xi.
-Legislative amendment which mandates adequate transparency concerning the beneficial ownership and control of legal persons. xii.
-Legislative amendment which addresses the effectiveness of penalties and the imposition of sanction by the Registrars as well as the judiciary. xiii.
-Policy manuals that provide rules in relation to regular.
+Lucian authorities may wish at the following measures: Adequate training for the staff on AML/CFT measures.
+Adequate database that allows for timely and easy verifications of type, nature and ownership and control of legal persons and customer identification data.
+Recruitment of additional staff with the requisite qualifications, training and expertise or experience in handling corporate matters.
+Legislative amendment which mandates adequate transparency concerning the beneficial ownership and control of legal persons.
+Legislative amendments which addresses the effectiveness of penalties and the imposition of sanctions by the Registrars as well as the judiciary.
+Policy manuals that provide rules in relation to regular See R 29 in respect of training.
 All financial institutions, credit unions are now subject to regular and ongoing training on customer due diligence.
 The FIA is in the process of providing training on AML/CFT measures for: FSSU staff, Registrar of Companies, Co-operatives, Insurance, Registrar of International Business Companies, Registrar of International Trusts and Attorney General's Chambers.
 In March 2009, an automated system was introduced in Registry of Companies which allows for timely and easy verification of type nature, ownership and control of legal persons regulated by the Registrar of Companies.
 The database is up to date.
 The Companies Act of St. Lucia mandates the striking off the register a company that does not file annual returns.
-Those returns require amongst other things that information concerning beneficial ownership is xiv. reporting to the Ministers, proper policing of companies, AML/CFT guidelines on detecting and preventing the use of legal persons by money launderers.
+Those returns require amongst other things that information concerning beneficial ownership is disclosed.

+xiv. xv. reporting to the Ministers, proper policing of companies, AML/CFT guidelines on detecting and preventing the use of legal persons by money launderers.
 An internal or external auditing regime which provides the necessary checks and balances for accuracy and currency of files.
 Operational independence of the Registrars.
 See R 4 in relation to Registered Agent and Trustee Licensing Act Section 26 which specifically provides for disclosure to any regulatory body other governments under MLAT to the FSSU and by a Court Order.
 With respect to Insurance companies when a party is applying to register all information can be obtained and is accessible under requests.
 The Pinnacle database is up to date.
 Article 5 of the Tax Information Exchange Agreement allows for the exchange of information.
 The Insurance Act has penalty provisions which allows for fines, desist, revoke, intervene in the operations of the company.
-An amendment dated 22nd October 2012 was passed with respect to the International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business.
-34. Legal arrangements - beneficial owners NC No requirement to file beneficial ownership information Author facilita ecommended that St. Lucian ities implement measures to te access by financial ions to beneficial ownership See R 33 and R4.
+An amendment dated 22nd October 2012 was passed with respect to the International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business.
+34. Legal arrangements - beneficial owners NC No requirement to file beneficial ownership information Autho: facilita recommended that St. Lucian rities implement measures to the access by financial tions to beneficial ownership See R 33 and R4.
 An amendment dated 22nd October 2012 was passed with respect to the